makuachteny/Shell-Navigation/io_redirections_and_filters/README.md

-File 22-users_and_homes is a script that displays all users and their home directories, sorted by users
+File 23-empty_casks is a command that finds all empty files and directories in the current directory and all sub-directories